SAP-samples/build-apps-enablement/UseCaseBuddy_Tutorial/Connect/build-use-case-buddy-connect.md

     ![](visuals/Formula.png)

-1. To get the definition ID, make sure your SAP Build Process automation project is **deployed**.
+1. To get the definition ID, make sure your SAP Build Process Automation project is **deployed**.

-    Once deployed, go to the monitoring tab and select **Process and Workflows**.
+    Once deployed, go to the monitoring tab of your Build lobby and select **Process and Workflows**.

     <!-- size:500px -->
     ![](visuals/processandwork.png)